 Not exactly.
 There was a situation with GG 7 in 2006 which Montreal won the bid for in 2001.
 They didn’t sign the contract to host.
 Three years later, in 2003, the FGG decided to pull the games from Montreal as the host city had many demands that the FGG didn’t accept.
 As a result, the FGG opened up a ‘closed’ bidding process to the three runners-up and chose Chicago as the new host city for GG7 in 2006.

-In November, the FGG released a statement that talked about the Gay Games as an opportunity to make a positive political statement.
+The FGG recently released a statement that talked about the Gay Games as an opportunity to make a positive political statement.
 What do you hope that local LGBTQ people in Hong Kong feel when the Gay Games takes place in their city?

 Activism takes many forms, but the first step is to show up.
 We believe strongly that we must show support to our communities around the word by having a presence in under-represented territories.